 For them the point to training was bigger than personal achievement and aggrandizement (otherwise Sekishusai would have jumped at the prospect of working for Ieyasu).
 It wasn’t simply about always winning (Sekishusai’s early life taught him that).
 It was about perseverance and commitment.
 Integrity.
 Honesty.
 Family.

 In short, it wasn’t about the swordsmanship.
 That was simply a means to an end.
-A Way.

 This, I think, is what we all have to ponder.
 Where is my training taking me?
 How do I internalize its lessons?
 Does the seriousness of purpose and focus spill out into the rest of my life?
 If so, how?
 If not, why not?